Take a look at some easy steps to properly care for and protect your ears and hearing aids.

 - Diet has been found to play a crucial role in both your health and the way we hear.
 In fact, studies show a very strong relationship between the type of foods we eat and our susceptibility to hearing loss as we age.
 While there’s no hard-set rule for which types of foods you should eat and the amount of calories you should be consuming, practicing sound dietary habits today may go a long way in helping you hear better tomorrow.

 - Frequently using pain relievers, such as aspirin or ibuprofen, can actually lead to either temporary or permanent hearing loss.
-This is because these types of medication are classified as ototoxic, which mean that over time they literally poison your ears.
+This is because these types of medication are classified as ototoxic, which means that over time they literally poison your ears.
 While using pain relievers to help when you feel ill is fine, taking medication every day can cause your ears permanent damage.
 Consult your physician regarding any current medications you may be taking.

 - As if there weren’t enough reasons to quit smoking, you can now add increased risk of hearing loss to the list.
 The chemicals found in cigarettes may affect the way your ear processes sound.
-In fact, smokers have been found to be 15% more likely to have hearing loss than non-smokers.
+In fact, smokers have been found to be 15 percent more likely to have hearing loss than non-smokers.

 Why Ear Care MattersHearing loss may occur in a variety of different ways.
 Conductive hearing loss, which is the most common type in children, occurs when there are problems with your outer or middle ear; sensorineural hearing loss occurs when there is damage caused to the sensory cells of the inner ear, or if you’re exposed to loud sounds for an extended period of time; and mixed hearing loss, which can occur in different parts of your ear, is a combination of the two.